OrdnanceSurvey/OS-OpenMap-Local-stylesheets/Geopackage stylesheets/ESRI Stylesheets (LYR)/Full colour style/README.md

 # OS OpenMap - Local Full colour style

-These are LYR files for OS OpenMap - Local in ESRI Shapefile format for use in ESRI ArcGIS.
+These are LYR files for OS OpenMap - Local in Geopackage format for use in ESRI ArcGIS.

 *They have been designed to work with the data as it is supplied.*